Army SGT Andrew Butterworth

 On Nov.
 15, 2004, Sergeant Butterworth was on patrol in Northern Iraq with C Company, 1st Battalion, 120th Infantry Regiment, 30th Armored Brigade Combat Team, when two rocket propelled grenades (RPGs) struck his vehicle.
 SGT Butterworth lost his right leg and sustained a traumatic brain injury (TBI) in the blast.

 Shortly after he was injured, Andrew told his father he wasn’t going to let the injury stop him and was determined to keep going.
 Nearly 18 years later, he has kept true to his word and has become a certified sky-diver and plays wheelchair softball.
 He also enjoys riding motorcycles and this interest is what led him to his wife, Julia, who was born missing a leg.
 The two met through mutual friends when Julia wanted help researching adapted motorcycles.
-They now have two children, Jana and William, with a third expected in August 2022.
+They now have three children, Jana, William “Hudson”, and Henry.

 Andrew and Julia say that both of them having physical disabilities presents many challenges, especially in caring for their children.
 There are days when they are sore from their prosthetics and have a hard time getting outside with their children in their current home.
 They currently live in an RV, where they travel to different locations in the country.
 Receiving a specially adapted custom Homes For Our Troops home with automatic doors and paved walkways surrounding the home will enable Andrew and Julia to take their children outside from the comfort of their wheelchairs.
 The home will also give Andrew the space and energy to create a workshop and start up a metal working business.

 Originally from Missouri, Andrew is choosing to build his home in Northwest Arkansas to be close to family.